data analysis19 min read

 Can AI analyze Excel files directly?

 Yes.
 AnalyzeData, Julius AI, Microsoft Copilot, and most leading tools support Excel (XLSX) files directly, without requiring conversion to CSV.
 This is an important capability since most non-technical users store their data in Excel format.
-For a dedicated walkthrough, see our guide on using AI for Excel data analysis.

 Is AI data analysis accurate enough for business decisions?